neumino/neumino.github.io/movies.md

-### A Christmas Prince
+### Last Flag Flying
-*Released on 2017-11-17, vote average 6.6*
+*Released on 2017-11-17, vote average 3.5*

-When a reporter goes undercover as a nanny to get the inside scoop on a playboy prince, she gets tangled in some royal intrigue and ends up finding love - but will she be able to keep up her lie?
+Thirty years after serving together in the Vietnam War, Larry &#34;Doc&#34; Shepherd, Sal Nealon and the Rev. Richard Mueller reunite for a different type of mission: to bury Doc&#39;s son, a young Marine killed in Iraq.
+Forgoing burial at Arlington National Cemetery, Doc and his old buddies take the casket on a bittersweet trip up the coast to New Hampshire.
+Along the way, the three men find themselves reminiscing and coming to terms with the shared memories of a war that continues to shape their lives.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3Xr665Fdjbw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VmS4lTZ34uk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>